hyprland-community/Hyprkeys/README.md

 1. Download Go.
 You can find it [here](https://golang.org/dl/)
 2. Clone this repository with `git clone https://github.com/notashelf/hyprkeys`
-3. Build the application with `go build` and run it with `./hyprkeys`
+3. Build the application with `go build` and run it with `./hyprkeys`.
+This will display a list of command line options.

-Alternatively, open this directory and run `go run .` to run without compiling.
+**Alternatively, open this directory and run `go run .` to run without compiling.**

 ## Project Roadmap